Salient Object Detection: A Survey: Survey of the State of the Art

-where $\lambda$ is a coefficient to balance $\vL$ and $\vS$. $\vL$ represents the background while $\vS$ corresponds to the salient object.
-Thus the saliency of $r_i$ is can be defined as:

-Based on such a general low-rank matrix recovery framework, Shen and Wu~\cite{shen2012unified} propose a unified approach to incorporate traditional low-level features with higher-level guidance, \eg, \textbf{center prior}, \textbf{face prior}, and \textbf{color prior}, to detect salient objects based on a learned feature transformation\footnote{Though extrinsic ground-truth annotations are adopted to learn high-level priors and the feature transformation, we put this model in intrinsic models to better organize the low-rank matrix recovery based approaches.
-Additionally, we tend to treat face and color priors as universal intrinsic cues for salient object detection.}.
+Based on such a general low-rank matrix recovery framework, Shen and Wu~\cite{shen2012unified} propose a unified approach to incorporate traditional low-level features with higher-level guidance, \eg~\textbf{center prior}, \textbf{face prior}, and \textbf{color prior}, to detect salient objects based on a learned feature transformation\footnote{Though extrinsic ground-truth annotations are adopted to learn high-level priors and the feature transformation, we classify this model in intrinsic models to better organize the low-rank matrix recovery based approaches.
+Additionally, we treat face and color priors as universal intrinsic cues for salient object detection.}.
 Instead, Zou~\etal~\cite{zou2013segmentation} propose to exploit bottom-up segmentation as a guidance cue of the low-rank matrix recovery for robustness purpose.
-Similar to~\cite{shen2012unified}, high-level priors are also adopted in~\cite{peng2013salient}, where a tree-structured sparsity-inducing norm regularization is introduced to hierarchically describe the image structure with the aim to more uniformly highlight the entire salient object.
+Similar to~\cite{shen2012unified}, high-level priors are also adopted in~\cite{peng2013salient}, where a tree-structured sparsity-inducing norm regularization is introduced to hierarchically describe the image structure in order to uniformly highlight the entire salient object.

 {{\textbf P}}